yohann69/Calendar/README.md

 ✅ Display a help section on the login page<br />
 ✅ Auto-Login to the website using the ressource number kept in the URL (✅ so add a logout button too)<br />
 ✅ Add an adaptative light/dark mode<br />
+✅ Decipher the ICS file to be able to interpret it and display it in the calendar<br />
+✅ Make the website responsive<br />
 ✅ ...
 <br />